munrocreations/own-it-quick/README.md

 # How to Manage and Use **ownCloud** #

 Administering and use **ownCloud** may seem complex at first, but over 25 million users succeed in working with this open source content collaboration platform.
+You can access your data where you are and know that is on a highly secure platform.
 This product runs on standard databases, web servers, and enterprise operating systems such as Red Hat Enterprise Linux.

 ## Get Started ##
 To get going quickly, see the topics in this ***Quick Start Guide***.
 This guide answers these questions for two audiences: